 Welcome To My MR2 Turbo Website

 This web site features my GReddy TD06SH-20G powered 1991 Toyota MR2 Turbo.
-Inside you'll find general information, modifications and pictures during my 22 years of trouble-free MR2 ownership!
+Inside you'll find general information, modifications and pictures during my 23 years of adventurous MR2 ownership!

 Over the July 4th weekend I attended the Automass/Gridlife event at Autohbahn raceway in Joliet.
 It featured weekend of road racing, drifting & a car show.
 It was a really cool event; weather was great, met lots of new folks, reconnected w/some old MR2 friends & drooled over some fantastic cars.
 I entered my MR2 into the car show & to my surprise, the judges selected it as the "Best Toyota/Lexus/Scion" at the event.